AutomationWithAnsible/ansible-usermanage/README.md

 # TODO
 Currently the playbook serves my needs, but I it lacks some features

-1. Add support for unix group management
-2. Shadow password support
-3. Support multiple user files
+1 Support multiple user files
-4. Syntax check with_subelements (userkeys) if user has no ssh key
+2. Syntax check with_subelements (userkeys) if user has no ssh key